I've presented at a wide range of events, and most of my public talks are listed here. For publications, see my Google Scholar page.

 At North Bay Python, I spoke about advanced topics in Hypothesis - such as test-generation with the Ghostwriter (online demo!), coverage-guided fuzzing with HypoFuzz, and our experimental support for an SMT-solving backend on Z3...

-At SciPy 2024, I'll run an introduction to property-based testing tutorial.
+At SciPy 2024, I ran my introduction to property-based testing tutorial.

 At PyCon US I presented an introduction to property-based testing and co-organized the mentored sprints for diverse newcomers, as well as participating in the sprints and a range of summits - just like last year!